1 | Baja California coachwhip |

 5 | Sonora straminea |

-They’re specialised for this life in every way, with a shovel shaped head which is perfect for digging downwards.
+They’re specialised for this life in every possible way, with a shovel shaped head which is perfect for digging downwards.
 This is a brown and shiny snake, sometimes toffee-coloured, with black dots for eyes, and an expression as though it would never dream of hurting you.
-The reality is similar, as Sonora straminea is non-venomous and is too small to do damage with a bite.
-If picked up, they either do nothing or wrap themselves around your finger.
+The reality is similar, as Sonora straminea is non-venomous and too small to do any damage with a bite.
+If picked up, they either do nothing or wrap themselves harmlessly around your finger.
 One consistent feature is that their head is paler, sometimes lightening to grey.
 They have a pink tongue with a white tip.

 6 | Baja California ratsnake |